tbidne/shrun/documentation/configuration.md

 **Arg:** `--console-log-line-trunc (NATURAL | detect | off)`

 **Description:** Non-negative integer that limits the length of console logs.
 Can also be the string literal `detect`, to detect the terminal size automatically.
-Defaults to no truncation.
+Defaults to `detect` if `--console-log-command` is on.

 > [!NOTE]
 >